Find out about the MG Orthopaedics appointment process and surgery fees.

 Step 1.
 Your General Practitioner Consultation

 Step 2.
-Your X-Ray or Ultra Sound appointment
+Your X-Ray, Ultrasound or MRI appointment

-If your GP has recommended you to get intermediate scans from an image centre, they will offer you a referral for X-Ray or Ultra Sound.
-If you are referred to an image centre by a GP for X-Ray or Ultra Sound, you are entitled to a medicare rebate on the fee for service.
+If your GP has recommended you to get intermediate scans from an image centre, they will offer you a referral for X-Ray, Ultrasound and/or MRI.
+If you are referred to an image centre by a GP for X-Ray or Ultrasound, you are entitled to a medicare rebate on the fee for service.

 Step 3.
 Your Orthopaedic Consultation

-At your initial orthopaedic consultation at MG Orthopaedics with Dr Gupta, you will be asked a series of questions about your condition.
-Your pain and function will be assessed with a physical assessment and you may be given a referral for XRay, MRI or CT arthrogram imaging for a conclusive diagnosis of your condition.
+At your initial orthopaedic consultation with Dr Gupta, you will be asked a series of questions about your condition, your pain and function will be assessed with a physical assessment and you may be given a referral for further imaging including additional XRays, an MRI or CT arthrogram imaging for a conclusive diagnosis of your condition.
 If your condition is indicated for surgery, you will be asked to consent to a surgical procedure and determine a suitable date and location for the service.

 Step 4.
 Additional Imaging Consultation